tristanpendergrass/idle-game/README.md

 - [ ] Add a way of giving hints to the player.
 Old wise man?

 # Changelog

+## Version 0.3
+- [x] Skill 3
+- [x] Support spell selector on Chores and Hex studying
+  - [x] Design system for what spells can be assigned on what activities
+  - [x] Enable spell selector for Chores/Hexes/Exploring/Enchantment
+- [x] Fix it so details view is expanded when page loads in browser width but not expanded when loaded in mobile
+- [x] Update TimePasses
+  - [x] Show XP from all skills not just chores
+  - [x] Show new discoveries in locations
+- [x] Show the resources you'll gather on Explore action
+- [x] Remove duration from Explore action
+- [x] Remove quest log
+- [x] Move buttons for changing mode to under bag and shop
+- [x] Finalize game config
+### Locations
+- [x] Convert combat tabs to "Location" tabs
+- [x] Add Exploration activity to locations
+- [x] Add Resources to locations
+- [x] Add Quests to locations
+- [x] Add filters for Location activities
+- [x] Show discoveries of the four kinds of things (resources, monsters, quests, characters) in locations
+- [x] Calculate and display "completion" of locations
+### Other
+- [x] Shop Improvements
+- [x] Change mastery display on activities so it doesn't show mastery xp but rather a mastery progress bar and level.
+Maybe show which mastery thresholds achieved with dots or something.
+### Tech debt
+- [x] Refactor for consistent treatment of Kind amongst modules.
+All into one big module called Kind which can't import from anything and can be imported everywhere.
+- [x] Refactor Activity stats so skill is a Maybe Skill.
+Remove skill from combat and exploring activities

 ## Version 0.2
 - [x] Add second "mode": Adventuring